-Why Birds 'Beak' You
+Why Birds "Beak" You

 There are several reasons that a bird might beak you as opposed to giving you a true bite.
-Birds use their beaks as a third hand or to test perches before they step on to them.
-Bird owners often confuse this with being bitten.
+First, birds routinely use their beaks as a third hand to test the strength of perches to generally check out the physical rigidity of all climbing structures, including its owner's hand before they step up.
+New bird owners often confuse this exploratory beak usage with being bitten.

 A True Bite